hcs-t4sg/wintersession-23-24-starter/README.md

 A quick tip on coding with Typescript: When fixing type errors, you should avoid using [type assertions](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) (with `as`) and the [`any` type](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) **as much as possible**.
 These functionalities are escape hatches built into Typescript to allow you to avoid type-checking, but they don't actually solve the underlying problem of a type error!
 Simply ignoring the problem by avoiding type-checking will only make future bugs much more difficult to fix.
 Personally, out of all the type errors I've resolved in Typescript, I've only had one situation where the `as` keyword was necessary; every other time, the type error exposed an important error/oversight in my code.

+Also, note that this project implements a few additions to make Typescript's type-checking more strict (and thus encourage better code).
+Because of this, you may get typing/warning errors when using code repurposed from projects with less strict type-checking.
+If these become overly burdensome for you/your team, feel free to remove/disable them!

+* The package `ts-reset` is installed, implementing additional rules surrounding JSON and array operations ([read more here](https://github.com/total-typescript/ts-reset?tab=readme-ov-file))
+* The rule `noUncheckedIndexedAccess` is set to `true` in `tsconfig.json` to improve typesafety of accessing objects ([read more here](https://www.totaltypescript.com/tips/make-accessing-objects-safer-by-enabling-nouncheckedindexedaccess-in-tsconfig))
+* The `eslint` config in `eslintrc.cjs` extends the rule configurations `plugin:@typescript-eslint/recommended-type-checked` and `plugin:@typescript-eslint/stylistic-type-checked`, whereas other projects may extend the less-strict configurations `plugin:@typescript-eslint/recommended` and `plugin:@typescript-eslint/stylistic` ([read more here](https://typescript-eslint.io/linting/typed-linting/)).

 Finally, note that type definitions for many `npm` packages are [maintained by the Typescript community](https://github.com/DefinitelyTyped/DefinitelyTyped) and may be found with the `@types/` prefix on [`npm`](https://www.npmjs.com), if they're not already included in the package itself (generally they are).
 Several of the config files in the project (ex: `.prettierrc.cjs`) manually import type definitions, but you generally will not need to worry about such syntax in your actual source code.

 > **More references**